microsoft/Qcodes/specs/DataSet.rst

     The single argument should be a sequence of dictionaries, where each dictionary provides the values for all of the parameters in that result.
     See the add_result method for a description of such a dictionary.
     The order of dictionaries in the sequence will be the same as the order in which they are added to the DataSet.

     It is an error to add results to a completed DataSet.

 DataSet.add_parameter_values(spec, values)
 	Adds a parameter to the DataSet and associates result values with the new parameter.
 	The values must be a NumPy array or a Python list, with each element holding a single result value that matches the parameter's data type.
 	If the DataSet is not empty, then the count of provided values must equal the current count of results in the DataSet, or an error will result.

+    It is an error to add parameters to a completed DataSet.

 DataSet.mark_complete()
     Marks the DataSet as completed.